Petroleum business tax

 *Quarterly filing options are available for some taxpayers in these two categories.
 See Form PT-200, Quarterly Petroleum Business Tax Return (Retailer of Non-Highway Diesel Motor Fuel Only and Distributor of Kero-Jet Fuel Only), for more information.

-Electronic filing requirements
+PrompTax electronic filing requirements

-Generally, if your business incurs more than $5 million in combined annual motor fuel excise tax and petroleum business tax liability, you will be required to participate in the department's PrompTax electronic filing program.
+Generally, if your business incurs more than $5 million in combined annual motor fuel excise tax and petroleum business tax liability, you will be required to participate in the department's PrompTax electronic filing and payment program.

 For more information, see: